How to Handle Negative Reviews for Your Local Business

 Responding to negative reviews isn’t just about damage control; it’s about showing future customers you are responsible and you care.
 When you respond to a one-star review the right way, it shows everyone that you don’t run away from problems; you solve them.
 The majority of consumers read how businesses respond to reviews, especially the negative ones.
 And this shapes their decisions to patronize your location or not.
 So, it's not just about what people say about your brand.
 It’s about how you respond that truly sticks.

-But review management across listings can be a full-time job on the side, but with Synup, you can respond as swift as possible with your brand’s unique tone and voice.
+Review management across listings can be a full-time job on the side, but with Synup, you can respond as swift as possible with your brand’s unique tone and voice.
 Want to see it in action?

 Start by acknowledging their problem.
 Don’t jump into a solution before showing empathy.
 It could feel like you’re brushing off their experience.
 Use phrases like, “I understand your frustration…” or “Thank you for bringing this to our attention…” Then, outline a resolution.
 Maybe offer a discount, replace a product, or invite them to discuss further offline.
 Research shows that up to 70% of people will return to a business if their issue is resolved.